Child Support Amount Calculations

 Although the State uses a child support calculator in determining child support, the factors imputed into the equation can differ dramatically for various reasons – which is why often both sides in a case come up with different child support amounts.

-An experienced family law attorney like Ken Kissir can make sure the proper factors and variables that support you are included – and that valid legal arguments are made on your behalf to maximize the benefit to you.
-For instance, disability payments to a parent and/or the child can be used different ways under the current Oregon law, when determining child support.
+An experienced family law attorney like myself can make sure the proper factors and variables that support you are included and that valid legal arguments are made on your behalf to maximize the benefit to you.

 What to Do If You Can’t Your Pay Child Support